SquareGPS/navixy-api/docs/backend-api/resources/billing/tariff/index.md

 }
 ```

 * `id` - int.
-Unique id.
+Unique ID.
 * `name` - string.
 Tariff's label.
 * `group_id` - int.
 Group of tariffs.
 User can change the tariff only on the tariff in the same group.
 * `active` - boolean.
 Tariff is active if `true`.
 User can change the tariff only on the active tariff.
 * `type` - [enum](../../../getting-started.md#data-types).
 Tariff type.
 Can be "monthly", "everyday", "activeday".
 * `price` - double.
 Price per month for "monthly" and "everyday" tariff or price per "active" day for "activeday" tariff.
 * `early_change_price` - double.
-Price of change tariff from current to other.
+Price of change tariff from current to another.
 With the last change in less than
 30 days (**tariff.freeze.period** config option).
 When not passed or "null" user cannot change tariff frequently.
 * `device_limit` - int.
 Maximum number of devices per account.
 * `has_reports` - boolean. `true` if reports allowed, `false` otherwise.